pjtunstall/push-swap/README.md

 Julien 584
 Leo 1084
 Ali(-cost) 1387
+Jamie 4123?

-Yet to test: Jamie Dawson, YYber, Luca Fischer, Anya Schukin.
+Yet to test: YYber, Luca Fischer, Anya Schukin.

 To really get a sense of how these algorithms compare, we'd also need to test them over a range of numbers, epecially for smaller stacks.
 As mentioned, Ali performed better for stacks of less than 93 numbers.
 What other surprises are out there?